 It doesn’t come without a considerable investment of time and effort.
 You cannot know God’s mind unless you have His heart and His Spirit; unless you share in His character.
 Your task is that the character of Christ transforms your CC through Scripture reading, memorization, and prayer.

-To change your CC’s character, you must recognize the waywardness of everything about you, stripping away the deceptive workings of the flesh until only your in Christ identity remains (Mathew 5:3).
+To change your CC’s character, you must recognize the waywardness of everything about you, stripping away the deceptive workings of the flesh until only your in Christ identity remains (Matthew 5:3).

 Careful, honest gospel self-examination of your functional identity should bring you to recognize, “I am more broken than I ever imagined, which exposes a troubling level of depravity in my heart, and creates in me a desperate dependence on Christ.”